TPAN, breaking news

 The newly elected President of the General Assembly of the United Nations, Mr. Tijjani Muhammad-Bande of Nigeria, opened the ceremony and explained passionately about the importance of supporting the Treaty to end nuclear weapons.

-During his speech before the plenary session of the United Nations, held that same day, he said: "We commend the States that have joined the TPNW and urge those that have not yet joined to join this vital action."
+During his speech to the United Nations plenary session held on the same day, he said: “We commend the States that have joined the TPNW and urge those that have not yet done so to join this vital action.”

 Leave a comment